rempsyc/lavaanExtra/paper/paper.md

 The author of the {tidySEM} package notes that

-> the [default] node placement is not very aesthetically pleasing.
-[However] one of the areas where tidySEM really excels is customization. [@tidySEMWebsite]
+> This uses a default layout, provided by the `igraph` package.
+However, the node placement is not very aesthetically pleasing.
+One of the areas where tidySEM really excels is customization. [@tidySEMWebsite]

 In this sense, most of the time, both `tidySEM` and `nice_tidySEM` will need a layout in order to yield the best result.
 One of the benefits of